6 Simple Content Styling Tricks That Increase CTR and Conversions

 Don’t just use one sidebar with the same widgets on all your posts.
 You have to know your content and what can relate to it in terms of ads or additional content.

-For example, if you write about speeding the page load time, a good idea would be to add a good hosting ad banner.
+For example, if you write about speeding up page load time, a good idea would be to add a hosting ad banner.

-If you have an older article about the best fast loading themes or any other tips about speeding a website, add a related posts custom widget and select only these posts.
+If you have an older article about the best fast-loading themes, or any other tips about speeding up a website, add a related posts custom widget and select only those posts.

 Make your Sidebar Sticky